-In 2022, we’ll present the Healthy Grants Workshops as a web series, with presentations on our most requested topics.
+In 2023, we presented the Healthy Grants Workshops as a web series, with presentations on our most requested topics.

 In this session, OFAM's Division of Grants Policy and Planning summarizes grants policy updates, legislative mandates, and topics that impact HRSA award recipients.